Myopa

 Key

 2.a.
-Tergite 4 and 5 with silvergrey dusting, at the front border with two large, dark rectangular spots without dust, these spots well separated; face: at the mouth edge left and right a thin black stripe.
-6-8 mm. -> Myopa variegata Meigen
+Face: at the mouth edge left and right a thin black stripe; tergite 4 and 5 with silvergrey dusting, at the front border with two large, dark rectangular spots without dust, these spots well separated.
+6-8 mm.
+NL, B, D. -> Myopa variegata Meigen

 2.b.
-Tergite 4 and 5 either without dust or largely dusted, if dusted than the dustless spots at the front edge half round and not well separated; mouth edge white, without black stripe -> 3
+Face: mouth edge white, without black stripes; tergite 4 and 5 either without dust or largely dusted, if dusted than the dustless spots at the front edge semicircular and not well separated -> 3

 3.a.
 Scutellum black; abdomen blackish with brown edges, for M. fasciata with yellowish dust -> 4